regiluze/activity-finder/README.md

 After implementing bussiness core, I started to implement a simple web API to expose the actions.
 To do this I use Flask web micro-framework.

+When I was testing the whole application I realized that when I request a recommend activity and there is not a match, it was returning a 500 internal server error, so I changed the behaviour of the service method and when there isn't any match, instead of return None it raises an exception.
+In this way we can manage the error in the web part and return the correct statue code.

 *** For the future

     * Do not recommend an outdoors activity on a rainy day: I would add a new collaborator to activity service with weather information.
 This service would be integrated with a third party service to know if day weather is rainy.